miaayyappan-blip/dadu-expense/README.md

 An AI-powered expense tracking application that helps users record, organize, and understand their spending through voice input, receipt scanning, and natural language queries.

-Built as a hackathon project with a focus on practical automation, reliable extraction pipelines, and a clean user experience.

 ---

 ## Overview

-Managing personal expenses is often tedious.
-Most people either forget to log purchases or stop tracking altogether after a few days.

 dadu-expense reduces that friction by allowing users to:

 * Add expenses through voice commands